lilly-lizard/bort-vma/README.md

 for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-Contributions are always welcome; please look at the [issue tracker](https://github.com/gwihlidal/vk-mem-rs/issues) to see what known improvements are documented.
+Contributions are always welcome; please look at the [issue tracker](https://github.com/lilly-lizard/bort-vma/issues) to see what known improvements are documented.

-## Code of Conduct

-Contribution to the vk-mem crate is organized under the terms of the Contributor Covenant, the maintainer of vk-mem, @gwihlidal, promises to intervene to uphold that code of conduct.